-Mr. Thapa has been working in the development as well as Disaster Management sector in different Capacities in national, international organizations and federations since 1985.
-He is a former Treasurer of Social Welfare Council.
-He was awarded an 'International Humanitarian Award 2017' by Dan Church Aid, 'Disaster Relief Award' by MoHA and National award for 'Outstanding Development Worker-1996' by NGO Federation of Nepal.
+Mr. Thapa has been working in the development and Disaster Management sectors in various capacities in national and international organizations and federations since 1985.
+He is a former Treasurer of the Social Welfare Council.
+He has been honored with the 'International Humanitarian Award 2017' by Dan Church Aid, the 'Disaster Relief Award' by MoHA, and the National Award for 'Outstanding Development Worker-1996' by the NGO Federation of Nepal.

 Dr. Raju Thapa is a practitioner lawyer with wide range of academic degrees and experiences on different areas like disaster management, conflict management, political science, sociology and human rights.
 He has a vast experience in these areas working with various national and international agencies.
 He has served as a research fellow in Tribhuvan University, CINAS.
 He is also an Alumnus of Queensland University of Technology in inclusive disaster management and an awardee of Australia Awards in 2018.